 Rail transportation

 Rail electrification has been a long-standing practice in many places.
 High-speed electric trains, such as Japan’s Shinkansen, have been in service for decades.
-Advances in electric rail technologies continue to contribute to cleaner and more efficient mass transit options as demand for sustainable rail solutions develop.
+Advances in electric rail technologies continue to contribute to cleaner and more efficient mass transit options as demand for sustainable rail solutions develops.

 Shinkansen